Canop/bounded-cache/readme.md

 The tests are in `benchmark/compare.js`

-I've included in the benchmark another popular and similar library.
-The purpose isn't to prove my library is better or faster, as its use case probably isn't exactly the same, but to have a reference point.
+I've included in the benchmark another popular and similar library, you'll have to install it (read the compare.js file) to run the benchmarks.